nickilous/Cadence/README.md

 #### Fetching Query Results

-Use queries with any Store to fetch data in two formats:
+Use queries with any CadenceStore to fetch data in two formats:

 **Flat Array Results:**
 ```swift